CommWebTeam/gen_dw_format/dreamweaver_paste_formatter/README.md

     - changes all &lt;br> to &lt;br />.
         - checked by default

+- Fix formatting around the period (.), comma (,), colon (:), and semicolon (;) punctuation symbols:
+    - removes em and strong that consist only of spaces/newlines and . , : ;.
+        - Example: replaces the string "&lt;em>, &lt;/em>" with ", ".
+        - checked by default
+    - replaces common spacing and duplication misformatting for punctuation:
+        - " ." and ".." with "."
+        - " ," and ",," with ","
+        - " ;" and ";;" with ";"
+        - ": :" and "::" with ":"
+        - checked by default

+- Replace em/strong with other tags for italics/bold.
+These checks take precedence in the given order.
+For example, if both "change em tags to cite tags on lines that have links" and "change all em tags to i tags" are checked, then the first check will take precedence.
+So on lines that have links, em tags will be changed to cite tags, and on other lines without links, em tags will be changed to i tags.
+    - changes em tags to cite tags on lines that have links.
+If a line contains the "a" tag, then all em tags on the same line are changed to cite tags.
+        - Example 1: the line "&lt;p>&lt;a>link&lt;/a>&lt;em>cite&lt;/em>&lt;/p>" is changed to "&lt;p>&lt;a>link&lt;/a>&lt;cite>cite&lt;/cite>&lt;/p>".
+        - Example 2: the line "&lt;p>&lt;em>non-cite&lt;/em>&lt;/p>" is left unchanged.
+        - checked by default
+    - changes all em tags to cite tags.
+        - Example: replaces the string "&lt;em>italics&lt;/em>" with "&lt;cite>italics&lt;/cite>".
+        - not checked by default
+    - changes all em tags to span class="osfi-txt--italic" tags.
+(The above two checks take precedence.)
+        - Example: replaces the string "&lt;em>italics&lt;/em>" with "&lt;span class="osfi-txt--italic">italics&lt;/span>".
+        - not checked by default
+    - changes all em tags to i tags.
+(The above three checks take precedence.)
+        - Example: replaces the string "&lt;em>italics&lt;/em>" with "&lt;i>italics&lt;/i>".
+        - not checked by default
+    - changes all strong tags to span class="osfi-txt--bold" tags.
+        - Example: replaces the string "&lt;strong>bold&lt;/strong>" with "&lt;span class="osfi-txt--bold">bold&lt;/span>".
+        - not checked by default
+    - changes all strong tags to b tags.
+(The above check takes precedence.)
+        - Example: replaces the string "&lt;strong>bold&lt;/strong>" with "&lt;b>bold&lt;/b>".
+        - not checked by default

 - Add/fix/remove tag attributes:
     - replaces Dreamweaver-generated center and right alignment (looks like align="center" or align="right") with their respective WET classes.
         - Example: replaces the string "&lt;li align="center">center align&lt;/li>" with "&lt;li class="align-center">center align&lt;/li>".